-B. The devil tempted Jesus to prove Himself (5-7).
+- B. The devil tempted Jesus to prove Himself (5-7).
 If you're the Son of God, jump off the temple pinnacle.
-Prove yourself, Jesus.

-C. The devil tempted Jesus to promote Himself (8-10).
+Prove yourself, Jesus. - C. The devil tempted Jesus to promote Himself (8-10).
 The kingdoms of the world can be yours right now, Jesus.
 Why wait?
 Why not promote your agenda, and do it right now?

-There's so many ways we could wrap up this message.
-We could talk now about what this passage teaches us about the tempter, or about how temptation affects us, or what we need to do this week as battle temptation.
-But I want to finish by pondering what this account teaches us about Jesus.
+I want to finish by pondering again what this account teaches us about Jesus.
 And to help us I want you to see what the writer of Hebrews had to say about Jesus' temptation.
 He writes in Hebrews 2:18, "Because he himself suffered when he was tempted, he is able to help those who are being tempted."

-Implications: Since Jesus endured temptation, we can be sure of this (Heb.
+Make It Personal: Since Jesus endured temptation, we can be sure of this (Heb.
 2:18)...